-Students in Malaysia and across Asia are growing up in an increasingly complex financial world.
-Financial literacy amongst them and initiatives to provide the necessary knowledge, skills and tools that will enable them to make informed financial decisions with confidence and ultimately raise their financial capability.
+Growing up in an increasingly complex financial environment, students in Malaysia and across Asia need financial literacy and necessary knowledge, skills and tools that will enable them to make more informed financial decisions with confidence and ultimately raise their financial capabilities.

-Maybank Foundation and MoneyTree developed and launched the Cashville Kidz program in 2012, as a platform to build financial capability of students in Malaysia through financial education.
+In collaboration with MoneyTree, Maybank Foundation have developed and launched Cashville Kidz, an animated television programme as a platform to build financial capability of Malaysian students through financial education.

-The Cashville Kidz program is designed to encourage the development of a generation that is more knowledgeable, independent and prudent in terms of managing their finances.
+The Cashville Kidz initiative is tailored to encourage the development of a generation that possesses more knowledge, prudent and independent in terms of managing their finances.

-With the support of the Malaysian Ministry of Education, the programme focuses on starting financial literacy programmes early which enables children between 9 – 12 years old to be financially savvy.
+With the support of the Malaysian Ministry of Education, the programme mainly focuses on initiating financial literacy programmes early which allows children between the age of 9 until 12 to be able to grasp and apply financial concepts and knowledge.

-- Cashville Kidz is Malaysia’s first financial literacy animated series designed to teach school children the importance of money and prepare them for future financial challenges.
+Cashville Kidz is Malaysia’s first financial literacy animated series created to educate school children the importance of money and prepare them for future financial challenges.
+Then, the show is also a platform for ‘learn-through-play’ method and integrates an online portal, which rewards children while they learn to use the skills they collected online.

-- To date, the program has already reached approximately 150,000 students from more than 700 primary schools across 13 different states in Malaysia, including Sabah and Sarawak.
+Working alongside MoneyTree and the Ministry of Education Malaysia, Cashville Kidz has reached over 180,000 students from more than 790 primary schools encompassing 13 different states in Malaysia, including Sabah and Sarawak.
+The complete breakdown of the result is as follows: